Learn more about Nurse Practitioners - Pediatrics and how to choose the right one for you

 - Provides routine childhood and adolescent healthcare services including immunizations and sports and school physicals

 - Orders and interprets laboratory and imaging tests and prescribes medications

 - Diagnoses and treats acute diseases and conditions including infections and injuries

 - Screens, treats and monitors a range of chronic childhood health conditions, such as diabetes and asthma

 - Performs minor procedures including removing foreign objects (such as splinters) and stitching lacerations

 - Works closely with the doctors and other healthcare providers to ensure children receive optimal healthcare

 Pediatric NPs may also be known by the following names: PNP, pediatric nurse practitioner – board certified (PNP-BC), certified pediatric nurse practitioner – primary care (CPNP-PC), primary care nurse practitioner, child nurse practitioner, pediatric nurse, and advanced practice registered nurse (APRN).

-There are 544 specialists practicing Pediatric Nursing (Nurse Practitioner) in Tennessee with an overall average rating of 4.2 stars.
-There are 2 hospitals in Tennessee with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including Cumberland Medical Center and Monroe Carell Jr. Children's Hospital at Vanderbilt.
+There are 552 specialists practicing Pediatric Nursing (Nurse Practitioner) in Tennessee with an overall average rating of 4.2 stars.
+There are 4 hospitals in Tennessee with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including CHI Memorial Hospital Chattanooga, Cumberland Medical Center and Erlinger Baroness Hospital.